A number of exceptional lawyers and defenders of human rights have been honored with the Prize in years past:

 A Rhodes Scholar and Truman Scholar, Vandenberg has taught as an adjunct faculty member at the American University Washington College of Law and at the Oxford University Human Rights Summer Program.
 She is a graduate of Pomona College (B.A.), Oxford University (M.Phil), and Columbia Law School (J.D.).

-Hossam Bahgat, age 34, is the founder and, for eleven years was the executive director, of the Egyptian Initiative for Personal Rights (EIPR), a Cairo-based independent organization defending human rights in Egypt (www.eipr.org/en).
+2014 Award Winner: Hossam Bahgat, founder and former Executive Director of the Egyptian Initiative for Personal Rights (EIPR), a Cairo-based independent organization defending human rights in Egypt (www.eipr.org/en).
 Since 2002, the EIPR has used research, advocacy, and litigation to promote and defend the rights to privacy, religious freedom, health, and bodily integrity.
 Since the 2011 revolution, the EIPR has expanded its scope of work to include transitional justice, the protection of civil liberties and political rights, promotion of economic and social justice and reform of the criminal justice system.
 With training in political science and international human rights law, Bahgat is also Board Chair of the International Network for Economic, Social and Cultural Rights (ESCR-Net), and a member of the Board of Directors of the Fund for Global Human Rights.
 In 2011, Bahgat received Human Rights Watch’s Allison Des Forges Award for Extraordinary Activism.

 “As human rights activists, our duty is not always to work on the popular issues, but also to work on issues that might not be popular for the majority.
 And that, in fact, is where we are most needed.” – Hossam Bahgat, in a 2009 interview with the New Internationalist Magazine.

-“Human Rights Watch honors Hossam Bahgat for upholding the personal freedoms of all Egyptians.”— From the statement announcing Bahgat as the 2010 Human Rights Watch’s Allison Des Forges Award for Extraordinary Activism.
-Read full award statement.
+“Human Rights Watch honors Hossam Bahgat for upholding the personal freedoms of all Egyptians.” — From the statement announcing Bahgat as the 2010 Human Rights Watch’s Allison Des Forges Award for Extraordinary Activism.

 He has been politically active for more than twenty years and in that time has spoken out against and fought the government on many of their policies, especially those regarding the implementation of constitutional rule and rule of law.